About This Program

 The CCRT is a dedicated group of faculty and staff from the Utica College community working together to achieve the DOJ OVW Campus Grant goals outlined in the Strategic Plan.

-Jennifer Jones, Safe Trax Program Coordinator
+Jennifer Jones, Safe Trax Program Director

 Scott Nonemaker, Dean of Students